 Yes, Rustic Pathways offers chaperoned flights where flight leaders escort our international flights from each gateway airport.
 We also have staff in these airports to ensure safe travel.

-Once your child arrives safely, you will receive a safe arrival email from us within 24 hours.
-After this email, no news is good news!
+Once your child arrives safely, you will receive a safe arrival email from us as soon as possible.

-When you enroll in a Rustic Pathways Student Travel program, you’ll have the option to select a chaperoned group flight arranged by Rustic Pathways (if traveling from the United States to an international destination), or you can choose to book your own airfare for an additional charge of $250 (excluding spring break programs and programs in the United States because self-managed is the only airfare option).
+When you enroll in a Rustic Pathways Student Travel program, you’ll have the option to select a chaperoned group flight arranged by Rustic Pathways (if traveling from the United States to an international destination), or you can choose to book your own airfare.
 Booking your own flights allows you to use airline miles or book through an agent.
 To be eligible for self-managed airfare, students must be at least 15 years old by the time their program departs.

 Baggage may or may not be included, per the airline’s group contract policies.
 For students traveling to Costa Rica, Cuba, or the Dominican Republic: passengers are required to pay by credit card during check-in for any checked bags.
 Please ensure your child is able to carry a credit card, prepaid credit card, or debit card for check-in each way.